Inflectra/rapise-samples/README.md

 # rapise-samples

-Sample Rapise tests demonstrating capabilities of the tool.
+In this repository we collect sample Rapise tests that show power of the tool.

-Click on a test name to see a short description of its functionality.
+Click on a test name to see a short description of it does.